ericj303/serverless-crud-api-auth0/Auth0-Serverless-CRUD-API-with-Java-and-AWS-Blog.md

 }

 ```
-All the Lambdas have a handleRequest method, which takes in the API Gateway input as a Map, which contains any arguments or POST data body needed.
+All the Lambdas have a handleRequest method, which takes in the API Gateway input as a Map, which contains any arguments or POST/PUT data body needed.
 This Lambda generates a list of ice cream flavors to return to the user.

 Create the file ListOrders.java and insert the following code:
 ```